PURCHASE & SALES AGREEMENTS

 • The contract should also clearly show the purchase price that has been agreed upon as well as specify the earnest money that must be deposited into escrow.

 • The contract should also specify whether the buyer will need to obtain financing to purchase the property or whether this is a cash sale.
 If financing is required, the contract can specify the kind of financing that the buyer is seeking.
 For example, the contract can be contingent on the buyer finding financing at a specified interest rate for a specified term.
 If you are seeking financing, for example, you may want to specify the favorable financing terms you are seeking because while working on your mortgage, your lender may require a higher interest rate, which could change the affordability of your monthly payments.
-Legal Counsel, PA employs a purchase and sales agreement lawyer in Orlando, Florida who can take a look at your needs and help you understand how this section can be written to best protect your interests and rights.
+Legal Counsel, P.A. employs purchase and sales agreement lawyers in Orlando, Florida who can take a look at your needs and help you understand how this section can be written to best protect your interests and rights.

 • The contract will also specify who pays for what when it comes to providing evidence of the title, and can also include contingencies like a general home inspection and termite inspection.
 It is often in the buyer’s best interest to be able to perform an inspection.
 Typically the buyer pays for this inspection and is given a number of days to perform it.
-Your sales and purchase agreement lawyer at Legal Counsel, PA in Orlando, Florida can help you understand contingencies, your rights and obligations regarding them, and how to best word these contingencies to protect your rights.
+Your sales and purchase agreement lawyer at Legal Counsel, P.A. in Orlando, Florida can help you understand contingencies, your rights and obligations regarding them, and how to best word these contingencies to protect your rights.

 • Other provisions.
 There may be other limitations or provisions a seller might write into a real estate contract.
 For example, the property may be sold “as is.”
 If you are purchasing a condo, the contract should also specify when condo and home association documents should be provided.
 The contract may also specify who will pay for what.
-Legal Counsel, PA employs a sales and purchase agreement lawyer in Orlando, Florida who can review any additional language and help you understand your options.
+Legal Counsel, P.A. employs sales and purchase agreement lawyers in Orlando, Florida who can review any additional language and help you understand your options.
 Our firm can also review the contract to help you understand whether the seller is deviating from standard practice and assist you with asserting your rights.

 Purchasing Your First Home?
 Should You Have a Real Estate Lawyer Review Your Contract?

 You’ve probably spent years saving up money for a down payment on your first home.
 You’ve found a property you like and are ready to put down some earnest money and sign the contract.
 First time home buyers (and even second-time home buyers) might find themselves overwhelmed by Florida real estate contracts.
 There is a lot of jargon and many details.
 While the language is formulaic in many places, there are other areas where the specific details matter.
 Failing to honor your obligations or signing a contract you don’t understand can result in the loss of your earnest money if you need to break the contract.
 Real estate contracts can also include provisions that can protect you should the deal fall through, such as if you discover problems during the inspection or if you cannot get the financing you need to buy the home.
-Legal Counsel, PA is a real estate sales and purchase agreement law firm in Orlando, Florida who can review your contract, identify issues, and include contingencies to protect your rights and interests.
+Legal Counsel, P.A. is a real estate sales and purchase agreement law firm in Orlando, Florida that can review your contract, identify issues, and include contingencies to protect your rights and interests.
 If you are about to sign a real estate contract, consider letting a lawyer look it over before you sign on the dotted lines.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. at 407.982.4321.